d-mironov/dotfiles/README.md

 ### Adding an LSP for autocompletion:
 To install autocompletion for a specific filetype you just need to use `:Mason` and install it.
-The following LSP Server's are already preinstalled:
+The following LSP Server's are already preconfigured an will be installed automatically:
 - `pyright` (Python)
 - `clangd` (C/C++)
 - `tsserver` (Typescript)